Gusi/docs.everlaps.com/docs/en/common-tasks/change-transponders.md

 ### Transponder in the drivers list (transponders and rankings)

 On the one hand, in the [drivers list](../user-guide/drivers/index.html), The transponders belonging to a driver are established.
-These values are used to facilitate assigning and changing transponder in the registrations list. **Modify a transponder in the drivers list has no bearing on the drivers actual registrations** (except in [free practice](../race-formats/free-practice/index.html) mode, since every time a crossing is made the transponders belonging to each driver are verified).
+These values are used to facilitate assigning and changing transponder in the registrations list. **Modify a transponder in the drivers list has no bearing on the drivers actual registrations** (except in [free practice](../race-formats/free-practice/index.html) mode, since every time a passing is made the transponders belonging to each driver are verified).

 ### Transponder in the race registration list